bluesentry/bucket-antivirus-function/README.md

 #### Adding or Changing Source Buckets

 Changing or adding Source Buckets is done by editing the `AVScannerLambdaRole` IAM Role.
 More specifically, the `S3AVScan` and `KmsDecrypt` parts of that IAM Role's policy.
+As well as also adding or changing the source buckets in the `triggers` section of the `avScanner` Lambda function.

 ### S3 Events